triptease/docs/index.md

 </script>
 ```

 Our recommended way of getting this script onto your page is via a tag manager (e.g. GTM).

+### Can the script work with cookie banners?

+Yes, please follow our [consent mode guide](/consent.md)

 ### What does the script do?